Rassel-AI/Python_Learning/README.md

 # Python_Learning
 Learning Python from scratch.
-The way I learned it I will update here.
+The way I have learned Python, I will update here.